Microwave landing system: History

 Unlike ILS, which required a variety of frequencies to broadcast the various signals, MLS used a single frequency, broadcasting the azimuth and altitude information one after the other.
 This reduced the chance of frequency conflicts, as did the fact that the frequencies used were far away from FM broadcasts, another problem with ILS.
 MLS also offered two hundred separate channels, making conflicts between airports in the same area easily preventable.

 Finally, the accuracy was greatly improved over ILS.
 For instance, standard DME equipment used with ILS offered range accuracy of only ±1200 feet.
 MLS improved this to ±100 ft in what they referred to as DME/P (for precision), and offered similar improvements in azimuth and altitude.
 This allowed MLS to guide extremely accurate CAT III approaches, whereas this normally required an expensive ground-based high precision radar.

 Similar to other precision landing systems, lateral and vertical guidance may be displayed on conventional course deviation indicators or incorporated into multipurpose cockpit displays.
 Range information can also be displayed by conventional DME indicators and also incorporated into multipurpose displays.

 It was originally intended that ILS would remain in operation until 2010 before being replaced by MLS.
 The system was only being installed experimentally in the 1980s when the FAA began to favor GPS.
 Even in the worst cases, GPS offered at least 300 ft accuracy, not as good as MLS, but much better than ILS.
 GPS also worked "everywhere", not just off the end of the runways.
 This meant that a single navigation instrument could replace both short and long-range navigation systems, offer better accuracy than either, and required no ground-based equipment.

 The performance of GPS, namely vertical guidance accuracy near the runway threshold and the integrity of the system have not been able to match historical ICAO standards and practices.
 Greater GPS accuracy could be provided by sending out "correcting signals" from ground-based stations, which would improve the accuracy to about 10 m in the worst case, far outperforming MLS.
 Initially it was planned to send these signals out over short-range FM transmissions on commercial radio frequencies, but this proved to be too difficult to arrange.
 Today a similar signal is instead sent across all of North America via commercial satellites, in a system known as WAAS.
-However WAAS is not capable of providing CAT II or CAT III standard signals for air carrier autoland (though WAAS approaches can provide accurate enough guidance for emergency autoland capability in aircraft so equipped using Garmin Autoland) and so a Local Area Augmentation System, or LAAS, must be used.
+However WAAS is not capable of providing CAT II or CAT III standard signals for air carrier autoland and so a Local Area Augmentation System, or LAAS, must be used.